ash/raku-course/essentials/topic/exercises/series-of-numbers/solution/index.md

 ## Discussion

-The arguments from command line are read using the built-in array [`@*ARGS`](/raku-course/essentials/positionals/args-array).
-The input values are [of the type `IntStr`](/raku-course/essentials/data-types/exercises/prompt-numbers), so they can be used as integers to form the range.

 In the first variant of the program, the [postfix form of the `for` loop](/raku-course/essentials/topic/postfix-for) is used.
 In the second program, a `loop` is chosen.

 ## Output